aokennard/rat-b-gone/README.md

 Download this repo and extract to your addons/sourcemod folder.
 I assume you have the SourcePawn compiler (`./spcomp`) in sourcemod/scripting.
 Define environment variable SOURCEMOD_ROOT at the root of your SourceMod directory, `addons/sourcemod`.
-You may want to save it in a file that gets sourced like ~/.bashrc.
+You may want to save it in a file that gets `source`d.
 Finally, `make` in order to build the plugin.

 ## Usage